bluesky/bluesky/doc/source/callbacks.rst

     releases in a way that is not backend-compatible.
     It doesn't influence BestEffortCallback.

-This New Best-Effort Callback are designed to realize user friendly flexible and memory efficency.
+This New Best-Effort Callback are designed to realize user flexible and memory efficency.

-Lower level optimize won't be covered here.
-User level realization will be demo below.
+There are two methods to help you for built callback functions.

-There are two philosophys for built your ideal callback functions.
-One is optimize current best_effort callback to fit your request.
-Second is list your customized callback(callback_factories) by yourself.
+bec optimization method

-Optimized bec
+You may want to use this method to implement your callbacks if you just need slight change on BestEffortCallback or you have limited new callback functions need to be added.
+You need to create a bec instance by NewBestEffortCallback which will allow you ``.append()`` new callback later.
+Then you ``RE.subscribe(bec)``.

 .. code-block:: python